ITCODEHELP/typescript/README.md

 ### Call `Dump` API

-When calling the `dump` API, for example from a conversation with `3` being the `touchpointId` and the message being "hello", you should specify the `text`, `touchpointId`, and the `messageType` (since message dumps are by default from a touchpoint unless otherwise specified) parameters sequentially;
+When calling the `dump` API, for example from a conversation with `3` being the `inputId` and the message being "hello", you should specify the `text`, `inputId`, and the `messageType` (since message dumps are by default from a touchpoint unless otherwise specified) parameters sequentially;
 ```
 const { Jupita, MessageType } = require("@jupita/jupita-sdk")